yonggqiii/it5100a-notes/src/recap/sections/recursion.md

 1. Non-recursive computation for the result of the base-case, e.g.
     \\(f(0)\\);
 2. Recursive computation of \\(f(k + 1)\\) based on the result of \\(f(k)\\)
     **assuming** that \\(f(k)\\) gives the correct result.

-However, induction doesn't only work for the natural numbers.
-To see this, let us start with a simple description of the natural numbers:
+Let us start with a simple description of the natural numbers:
 $$\begin{aligned}
   0 &\in \mathbb{N} &&\triangleright~0\text{ is a natural number}\\\\
   n \in \mathbb{N} &\to S(n) \in \mathbb{N} && \triangleright~\text{if }n \text{ is a natural number then it has a successor that is also a natural number}